dabeaz/curio/docs/index.rst

 that question, but here are a few of the motivations for creating curio.

-* Python 3 has evolved considerably as a programming language and has adopted many new language features that are well-suited to cleanly writing a new I/O library.
+* Python 3 has evolved considerably as a programming language and has adopted many new features that are well-suited to cleanly writing a new I/O library.
 For example, improved support for non-blocking I/O, support for delegation to subgenerators (``yield from``) and the introduction of explicit ``async`` and ``await`` syntax